-To get started with woodworking, you can choose whether you want to do woodworking where you only want to use hand tools or a combination of hand tools and power tools.
+For getting started in woodworking, you can choose whether you want to do woodworking where you only want to use hand tools or a combination of hand tools and power tools.

-OK, now you know what groups there are, you need to know what tools you need to get started with woodworking.
+OK, now you know what groups there are, you need to know what tools you need for getting started in woodworking.

 Well, to help you with this, I wrote blogs earlier in which I list the best tools to start with woodworking.